Stocks Bounce After Extended Selloff, Led by Tech Sector

 Shares of energy companies in the S&P 500 rose 0.7%, with Oneok and Cabot Oil & Gas posting some of the biggest advances.

-Investments considered to be relatively safe stores of value, including gold and U.S. Treasury bonds, retreated.
+Technology companies in the S&P 500 rose 1.3% on gains in shares of Seagate Technology and Micron Technology, among others.

-Government bond prices edged lower, with the yield on the 10-year U.S. Treasury note rising to 2.215% from 2.182% on Monday.
-Yields rise as prices fall.
-Gold for August delivery fell 0.4% to $1,285.10 a troy ounce -- its biggest decline in a week.
+Retailers were on the upswing, too.
+Shares of Macy's gained 4.9% after the company said it hired a senior eBay executive and streamlined its top management.
+Shoe retailer DSW rose 21% after it posted same-store sales growth for the first time in six quarters.

-Investors also were looking ahead to the Jackson Hole economic symposium that kicks off Thursday, where the roster of top central bankers is set to include Federal Reserve Chairwoman Janet Yellen and European Central Bank President Mario Draghi.
+Investors are looking ahead to the Jackson Hole economic symposium later this week.
+The roster of top central bankers includes Federal Reserve Chairwoman Janet Yellen and European Central Bank President Mario Draghi, who will gather at the annual conference that kicks off Thursday.

 Investors are watching for further details on the Fed's plans to scale back its balance sheet and clues on when the ECB could trim its asset purchases, which have helped underpin markets in recent years.